Mil Mi-28: India

 The Indian Military requested a modified Mi-28 prototype fitted with French and Belgian avionics.
 Russian manufacturers discussed how to meet these requirements.
 In October 2011, it was reported that the American AH-64D had emerged as the front-runner ahead of the Mi-28N to fill a requirement for 22 attack helicopters.
 India ordered 22 AH-64Es in 2015.

-Iran

-In November 2023, Deputy Defense Minister Brigadier General Mahdi Farahi said plans have been finalized for Mil Mi-28 attack helicopters to join the combat units of the Iranian Armed Forces.

 Kenya

-In late 2011, Kenya began the process of acquiring 16 Mi-28s for its Embakasi based 50th Air Cavalry Division.
-They were set to be delivered to the 50th Air Cavalry Division in Kenya on 3 January 2012, from the Russian state owned corporation Rosoboronexport, which is an intermediary for all imports and exports of military related hardware.
+In late 2011, Kenya began the process of acquiring 16 Mi-28s for its Embakasi-based 50th Air Cavalry Division.
+They were set to be delivered to the 50th Air Cavalry Division in Kenya on 3 January 2012, from the Russian state-owned corporation Rosoboronexport, which is an intermediary for all imports and exports of military-related hardware.
 However, in 2013, Oboronprom denied reports that the type had been accepted for service with the Kenyan military.

 Venezuela

 In April 2010, Venezuela agreed to order 10 Mi-28s for the Venezuelan Army.
 However, no deal was signed after this.